-MBTA makes all reasonable efforts to adhere to the MBTA Transit Safety Plan internal review process.
-The process ensures executive management has reviewed the MBTA Transit Safety Plan before any changes are submitted to DPU.
+MBTA adheres to the MBTA Transit Safety Plan internal review process, which ensures labor and executive management have reviewed and approved the revised Transit Safety Plan before it is submitted to DPU for review and approval.

-1.4.1.1 Transportation Safety Management Working Group (T-SMWG) Review and Approval
+1.4.1.1 Joint Labor-Management Safety Committee (JLMSC) Review and Approval

-• The SMS Implementation Team submits the MBTA Transit Safety Plan to the Transportation Safety Management Working Group (T-SMWG) for review and approval, fulfilling the Bipartisan Infrastructure

-2 Refer to 49 CFR 674, "State Safety Oversight" for detailed regulatory information.

-Law requirement that a joint labor-management safety committee review and approve the Transit Safety Plan.

-• Upon receiving comments and/or corrections from the T-SWMG, the SMS Implementation Team will review and update the Safety Plan as applicable.
+- The SMS Implementation Team submits the MBTA Transit Safety Plan to the JLMSC for review and approval, fulfilling the Bipartisan Infrastructure Law requirement that a joint labor-management safety committee review and approve the Transit Safety Plan.
+Any substantive changes received from other reviewers in this process must be reviewed and approved by the JLMSC. - Upon receiving comments and/or corrections from the JLMSC, the SMS Implementation Team will review and update the Safety Plan as applicable.
+The revised Plan will be resubmitted to the JLMSC for approval.